 - Request transfer of your personal data in a commonly-used file format.

-You will not have to pay a fee to access your personal data (or to exercise any of the other rights).
+You will not have to pay a fee to access your personal data (or to exercise any of your other rights as outlined in this policy).
 However, we may charge a reasonable fee if your request is clearly unfounded, repetitive or excessive.
-Alternatively, we could refuse to comply with your request in these circumstances.
 If you wish to exercise any of the rights set out above, please contact us.
 We try to respond to all legitimate requests within one month.
 Occasionally it could take us longer than a month if your request is particularly complex or you have made a number of requests.
 In this case, we will notify you and keep you updated.

 You have the right to make a complaint at any time to the Information Commissioner's Office (“ICO”), the UK regulator for data protection issues.
 Details of how to do this can be found on their website, which you can access by clicking here.
 We would, however, appreciate the chance to deal with your concerns before you approach the ICO so please contact us in the first instance.